rxlabs/srv-nodejs/README.md

 ### Smoke tests

-Any test file ending in `.test.js` is a smoke test and runs separately from tests ending in `.spec.js`.
+Any test file ending in `.test.ts` is a smoke test and runs separately from tests ending in `.spec.ys`.
 A smoke test verifies the server passes certain external checks.
-During the GitHub Actions check, the Docker container is build and started, then the smoke tests make requests to the server in a separate process.
+During the GitHub Actions check, the Docker container is built and started, then the smoke tests make requests to the server in a separate process.

 To run the smoke tests locally, first start the test server with